rohan-dce/GSoC-Project/README.md

 The Nigeria Telemedicine App is light weight, easy to use telemedicine mobile app developed to make health services more accessible to the Nigerian population.
-Users can register themselves on the app providing basic details like their name ,phone-number and optionally a small description of their ailment.
+Users can register themselves on the app providing basic details like their name ,phone-number.
 All this can be done within a minute as there is no wasting time in login and verification etc. After succesful registration the user will receive a call from a doctor as early as possible.
 This app is developed and maintained by OpenMRS together with a global community.
 <br>
 <br>